aliveprotocol/Alive-CLI/README.md

 Core Alive daemon and CLI tool for publishing HLS streams to decentralized networks.

-This is the main daemon that is used by streamers to upload .ts chunks of a local HLS stream to IPFS or Skynet and publishes its hash and duration to decentralized networks.
+This is the main daemon that is used by streamers to upload .ts segments of a local HLS stream to IPFS or Skynet and publishes its hash and duration to decentralized networks.

 ## Pre-requisites